-Groundwater samples obtained from the CPT boring will be decanted into properly labeled sample bottles and placed on ice as noted above pending transportation to a California-certified laboratory.
+Groundwater samples collected for analysis will be decanted into properly labeled sample bottles and placed on ice as noted above pending transportation to a California-certified laboratory.
 A chain-of-custody will accompany the samples during transportation to the laboratory.
 The collected groundwater samples will be analyzed for TPPH, BTEX, MTBE, DIPE, ETBE, TAME, TBA, 1,2-DCA, ethanol, and EDB by EPA Method 8260B.
+Additional analyses will include sulfate (EPA Method 300.0), Ferrous

-Additional analyses will include sulfate (EPA Method 300.0), ferrous iron (EPA Method 3500FE+D), total and dissolved manganese (EPA Method 200.8), and total carbon (EPA Method 415.1), dissolved oxygen (DO), and oxidation reduction potential (ORP).
+Iron (EPA Method 3500FE+D), total and dissolved Manganese (EPA Method 200.8), and Total Carbon (EPA Method 415.1).